AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/managing-viewer-presets.md

 To get the URLs for Viewer Presets, see [Linking URLs to your Web application](/help/assets/dynamic-media/linking-urls-to-yourwebapplication.md).
 See also [Embedding the Video Viewer on a Web Page](/help/assets/dynamic-media/embed-code.md).

-If you are using AEM as your WCM, you can add assets using the viewer presets directly on the page.
+If you are using Experience Manager as your WCM, you can add assets using the viewer presets directly on the page.
 See [Adding Dynamic Media Assets to Pages](/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md).